 Thus, local products can be constructed by restricting products of relations along diagonal arrows.
-Alternatively, local products can viewed as a primitive notion defined by their own double-categorical universal property \mbox{\cite[Example 6.10]{patterson2024}}, and any cartesian equipment possesses finite local products in this sense \mbox{\cite[Corollary 8.7]{patterson2024}}.
+Alternatively, local products can viewed as a primitive notion with their own double-categorical universal property \mbox{\cite[Example 6.10]{patterson2024}}, and any cartesian equipment possesses finite local products in this sense \mbox{\cite[Corollary 8.7]{patterson2024}}.

 Inner joins can be constructed by adapting local products, which involves matching along a diagonal.
 That is, given two proarrows $R\colon A\times B\proto C$ and $S\colon B\proto D$, we define the \textbf{inner join of $R$ and $S$ along $B$} to be the restriction cell